Ultimate UPCAT Reviewer 2023 [FREE PDF Download]

 Students have different weaknesses or subject areas they need to focus more time on.
-Unfortunately, most review centers are driven by profit so they’re more concerned about filling as many seats as possible than fulfilling each student’s individual needs.
+Unfortunately, most review centers are driven by profit, so they’re more concerned about filling as many seats as possible than fulfilling each student’s needs.

 In contrast, studying at your own pace allows you to choose the areas to concentrate on.
-And the more UPCAT practice tests you take, the better you become in choosing the right answer no matter how difficult the question is.
+And the more UPCAT practice tests you take, the better you become at choosing the correct answer no matter how difficult the question is.

 A lot of UPCAT passers aced the exam without relying on review centers.
-And if you’re going to ask them today, they will all agree that UPCAT pales in comparison to the college exams waiting for you in U.P.
+And if you ask them today, they will all agree that UPCAT pales compared to the college exams waiting for you in U.P.

 Therefore, develop discipline and self-reliance as early as now by reviewing on your own.
 There will be no review centers to help you out once you make it to U.P.

 As you might already know, your score on the University of the Philippines College Admission Test (UPCAT) constitutes 60% of the University Predicted Grade or UPG.
 The remaining 40% will be computed from your final grades in the last three years of high school.

 To improve your chances of passing the UPCAT, you need not just a solid foundation in high school but familiarity with the difficulty of the exam.
 The latter can be achieved by taking time-pressured exams with almost the same difficulty level as UPCAT.

 Remember, when taking tests, repetition is the mother of skill.

 The same research-backed phenomenon drives this UPCAT reviewer.

 This reviewer is divided into four sections based on the subtests that appear in the actual exam: